st-001/json-schema-to-deno-ts-util/README.md

 Run at your own risk.

 I did start with the new fine-tuning feature, but found better results with a GPT-4 system prompt.
-I am going to revisit fine-tuning in the future, because I lack some understand of the underlying mechanics.
+I am going to revisit fine-tuning in the future, because I lack some understanding of the underlying mechanics.

 It starts with the users input
 ```plaintext